thefinnlab/psyanim-docs/entities_and_components.md

     ...
 ```

-We'll need to access keyboard inputs in our update loop, so let's initialize the keys we're listening for at the end of our constructor:
+We'll need to access keyboard inputs in our `update()` loop, so let's initialize the keys we're listening for at the end of our `constructor`:

 ```js
         // setup keyboard controls for this scene